caseywdunn/siphonophores_2005/readme.md

 ## Taxon names

-Additional information has come to light regarding taxon names since the publication of the manuscript.
+There have been several updates on taxon names since the publication of the manuscript.

 - *Apolemia sp 4* has since been described as *Apolemia lanosa* by [Siebert et al. 2013](http://dx.doi.org/10.11646/zootaxa.3702.3.1).

+- *Clausophyes ovata* has been renamed *Kephyes ovata* by [Pugh 2006](http://dx.doi.org/10.1017/S002531540601397X)